joekariuki/stockpicker/README.md

 ![StockPicker Demo](demo.gif)

+Watch StockPicker identify trending companies, run research, and make investment recommendations.

 _This is a technical demo, not investment advice._

-> **Note**: The demo may take a few seconds to load.
+_The demo may take a few seconds to load._
->
-> Watch StockPicker identify trending companies, run research, and make investment recommendations.

 ## How it works